JoshuaKGoldberg/create-typescript-app/docs/Options.md

 All three of `create-typescript-app`'s setup scripts -[creation](./Creation.md), [initialization](./Initialization.md), and [migration](./Migration.md)- support a shared set of input options.

-> This page uses `npx create-typescript-app` in its code examples, but `pnpm run initialize` works the same.
+> This page uses `npx create-typescript-app` in its code examples, but initialization's `pnpm run initialize` works the same.

 ## Required Options